TrenchBroom/TrenchBroom/app/resources/documentation/help/index.md

 ### Unary Operator Terms

 A unary operator is an operator that applies to a single operand.
-In TrenchBroom's expression language, there are three unary operators: unary plus, unary minus, and unary negation (not).
+In TrenchBroom's expression language, there are four unary operators: unary plus, unary minus, logical negation, and binary negation.

 	Plus            = "+" SimpleTerm
 	Minus           = "-" SimpleTerm